stylemix/laravel-generators/schema.md

 #### For stubs

-Use `$schema` variable in stubs as [Laravel Collection](https://laravel.com/docs/5.6/collections).
+The `$schema` object is available in stubs which contains collection of schema items.
+It is instance of `Stylemix\Generators\Schema` class which extends [Laravel Collection](https://laravel.com/docs/5.6/collections).
-Each item is instance of SchemaItem class.
+Each item is instance of `Stylemix\Generators\SchemaItem` class.

 For command:
 ```